-I lobbed at them a ball of flame.
-Major Arietta grabbed the clump of fluff that littered Sparks’ head and yanked a shriek right out of him.
+I lobbed towards them a ball of fire.
+Major Arietta grabbed the clump of fluff on Sparks’ head and yanked a shriek right out of him.

 “Ayeee!”
 He cried.

-Her efforts pulled them out of the way just in time to avoid the flames.
-Of course this may have been due to my reservation.
-I didn’t after all want to harm the painting.
-The blast nonetheless sent them tumbling through the air.
+They leapt free just in time to avoid the blast, though I showed some restraint myself as to not damage the painting.
+Though they avoided the fire, the shockwave sent them tumbling through the air.
 Major Arietta landed on her feet, only to be toppled moments later when Sparks came down on top of her.
 They collapsed in a heap as I bore down on them.

 Sparks had no intention of going quietly.
 He aimed his stick of a staff at my head.
-Tiny, flickers of electricity danced around on the tip, building up stronger and brighter as the second drew on.
-The blood drinker’s hair stood on end as the waves of current overtook his body.
-It was the spell of lightning.
+Tiny, flickers of electricity danced around on the tip, building into a bolt of lightning as the elf’s hair stood on end.

 “Derthanous!” he shouted.

-Before the bolt could leap free, the verodu Major pulled the staff back, sending the lightning strike harmlessly into the ceiling and showering us with gravel.
+Just as the bolt shot upwards, Major Arietta pulled his staff back, sending the lightning strike harmlessly into the ceiling.

 “You need me alive?
 Now this is interesting.”
 I said.

-Sparks tossed his satchel free and bolted towards the tunnel, feebly leaping over the dead bodies as he went.
+The elf tossed his satchel and bolted out the tunnel, feebly leaping over the corpses as he went.

 “Sparks, god damn it!” she bellowed.

-The verodu Major charged after him, plowing through the corpses with disregard.
+Major Arietta charged after him with slightly less regard for the dead.
 She kicked off jaws and snapped their bones in her frenzied flight, just as I snatched the tossed satchel out of the air.

 “Well, that was easy.”
 I said, more than a little pleased with myself.

 I opened the satchel only to find myself once more swindled.
 That blood drinking Sparks had placed a golden bar in the satchel to weigh it down.
 In the tunnel, Major Arietta caught her Sparks companion by his hair, only finding out then he still held their prize.

 “You’re going back to get that!” she said.

-Just as the two ran out of sight, I caught that familiar blue aura seeping between the fibers of his too tight pants.
+Just as the two ran out of sight, I caught that familiar cyan glow seeping between the fibers of the elf’s too tight pants.
+I lumbered after them.

 “Do you think you can…” I began, but I was interrupted by a loud, sickening crunch underfoot.
-In my haste, I’d stepped on the corpses that littered the tunnel.
-The dried husks expunged what little remained of their putrid bone marrow all over my fingers.
+In my haste, I’d stepped on the corpses that littered the tunnel, soaking my hands in what little remained of their rancid bone marrow.

-I trailed their stenches and their white Xs all the way to one of many obstacles that separated them from the outside world.
+I followed their foul smells and their white Xs all the way to one of many obstacles that separated them from the outside world.
 The two reached a fifty-foot wide chasm that opened up into endless dark, hardly a threat for a Saar seeking leisure.
 The same couldn’t be said for my guests.
 A grappling hook was wedged into the cavern’s roof, dangling a rope above the drop.
-The low end of the rope was tied to a nearby stone awaiting their arrival.
+The low end of the rope was tied to a nearby stalagmite awaiting their arrival.
 The Major grabbed the frail thread as her blood drinking thief of a companion held onto her back.

-“Hang on, Sparks!” the female shouted, and across the chasm they swung.
+“Hang on, Sparks!” she shouted, and across the chasm they swung.

 As they weren’t well versed in the Saar, clearly they also needed brushing up on geology.
 My lair was carved largely of a fragile type of stone that wasn’t well-liked for weight bearing.
-The grappling hook held them before, but this was one swing too many.
-The hook pulled itself loose, and down they went into the dark that would court their doom.
+Though the grappling hook held them before, this proved to be one swing too many.
+The grappling hook came loose, spilling them both into the chasm.